 Heat-related illnesses in dogs and cats: How to protect your pet in summer

-Summer brings long, sunny days, pleasant walks outside, and the opportunity to spend more time outdoors with our beloved pets.
-But while we humans can enjoy the summer heat with a cool drink in the shade, it often poses a serious danger to dogs and cats.
+Summer brings long, sunny days, pleasant outdoor walks, and the opportunity to spend more time outdoors with our beloved pets.
+But while we humans can enjoy the summer heat with a cool drink in the shade, it often poses a serious threat to dogs and cats.
 Pets are particularly susceptible to heat-related illnesses, which can range from minor discomfort to life-threatening conditions.

-In this blog post, we want to show you how to recognize the symptoms of heat-related illnesses in your dog or cat early, what first aid measures you should take and how you can protect your pet from the heat preventively.
-Read on to make sure your pet stays healthy and safe even in the hottest months.
+In this blog post, we'll show you how to recognize the symptoms of heat-related illness in your dog or cat early on, what first aid measures you should take, and how to protect your pet from the heat.
+Read on to ensure your pet stays healthy and safe even during the hottest months.

 Heat-related illnesses in dogs and cats: The most common dangers

-Summer can be dangerous for your pets if they are exposed to high temperatures for too long.
-Unlike humans, dogs and cats cannot sweat easily to regulate their body temperature.
-They pant to release excess heat, but this is often not enough to prevent heat buildup in extreme temperatures.
+Summer can be dangerous for your pets if they're exposed to high temperatures for too long.
+Unlike humans, dogs and cats can't sweat as easily to regulate their body temperature.
+They pant to release excess heat, but this is often not enough to prevent overheating in extreme temperatures.
 Let's take a closer look at the most common heat-related illnesses in pets.

 Heat stroke in dogs and cats

-Heat stroke is one of the most serious heat-related illnesses that can occur in dogs and cats.
-Dogs are particularly susceptible because they tend to remain active despite the heat and often cannot judge for themselves when it is getting too hot for them.
+Heatstroke is one of the most serious heat-related illnesses that can occur in dogs and cats.
+Dogs are particularly susceptible because they tend to remain active despite the heat and often cannot judge for themselves when it's getting too hot.

-Heat stroke occurs when an animal's body temperature rises above a dangerous level and the body can no longer dissipate heat.
+Heatstroke occurs when an animal's body temperature rises above a dangerous level and the body can no longer dissipate heat.
 The normal body temperature for dogs and cats is between 37.5 and 39.5 degrees Celsius.
-In heat stroke, the temperature can rise to over 41 degrees, which can lead to serious health problems and even death.
+Heatstroke can cause the temperature to rise above 41 degrees Celsius, which can lead to serious health problems and even death.

 Symptoms of heat stroke in pets: